 Zinc is present in about the same amounts in preterm human milk as term milk.

 Leptin is an interesting hormone.
 It appears that leptin plays a part in satiety, but the mechanism is not well understood.

 Leptin also appears to have a different effect on weight gain for girls than on boys.

 You know that calcium builds strong bones and teeth.
 Mothers worry about not having enough calcium if they breastfeed one baby — or two or more.

 But here’s what you might not know.
 Calcium levels actually increase if the mother breastfeeds the toddler while she is pregnant!

 Lysozyme is an enzyme.
 Like all enzymes, it helps to break down specific components, but is never consumed.
 Lysozyme increases as lactation continues.

 Secretory IgA is 10 times higher on the first day postpartum than any other time during lactation.
 It does diminish over time, but it remains until weaning.

 Lactose, the carbohydrate in human milk, helps to feed and develop the brain.
 Increased lactose around day 3 postpartum triggers the volume we see when the milk “comes in.”
 But lactose amounts decrease after the last half of the first year or so.
 But no worries!
 That’s about the time the baby is starting to eat table food.

 This isn’t everything you need to know, but I’ve found that most people have trouble learning the biochemistry of human milk.
-That’s why I created an entire flashcard set dedicated to the biochemistry of human milk.

 If you’ve found this post helpful, please use the “share” button below to send it to a colleague!